webian-dart/web/README.md

   /// The request Content-Type.
 The default value is "application/json; charset=utf-8".
   /// If you want to encode request body with "application/x-www-form-urlencoded",
-  /// you can set [Headers.formUrlEncodedContentType], and [Dio]
+  /// you can set [Headers.formUrlEncodedContentType], and [Web]
   /// will automatically encode the request body.
   String contentType;

   /// [responseType] indicates the type of data that the server will respond with
   /// options which defined in [ResponseType] are `JSON`, `STREAM`, `PLAIN`.
   ///
-  /// The default value is `JSON`, dio will parse response string to json object automatically
+  /// The default value is `JSON`, web will parse response string to json object automatically
   /// when the content-type of response is "application/json".
   ///
   /// If you want to receive response data with binary bytes, for example,